Level/classic-level/README.md

 ## Ordering

-Write operations don't have a defined order because they are asynchronously dispatched on the Node.js thread pool.
+Write operations don't have a defined order because they are asynchronously dispatched.

 Consider: